A-owusu/aws-codepipeline-react-s3/README.md

 As soon as the code is pushed, CodePipeline is triggered.
 You’ll see it run through the source, build, and deploy stages.

 ![Image](https://github.com/user-attachments/assets/e2225370-5dd6-4665-92af-0fb6cc96d316)

+## 🗑️ Clean Up Resources

+When you’re done, clean up your AWS resources to avoid charges.